marcusoftnet/marcusoftnet.github.io/_posts/2017-02-24-comments-on-board-practices-4.md

 If this works most questions about a teams status can actually be answered by simply look at the board.
 Even very in-frequent visitors can understand the board with little or no explanation.
 This is further helped by the legend mentioned above.

-If you need help get started there's a set of standard stickies suggested in [David Anderssons seminal book on Kanban](https://www.amazon.com/Kanban-Successful-Evolutionary-Technology-Business/dp/0984521402).
+If you need help get started there's a set of standard stickies suggested in [David Andersson's seminal book on Kanban](https://www.amazon.com/Kanban-Successful-Evolutionary-Technology-Business/dp/0984521402).
 We also wrote about this in [Kanban In Action](http://bit.ly/theKanbanBook)

 ## Summary